dylanzemlin/discourse/design.md

 # Design Document

 This document contains all the information needed for the design of Discourse.
+**Bolded items are final decisions.**

 ## Frontend Frameworks